A new sexual health campaign is rolling out across Queensland to challenge the high and rising rates of STIs.

 - Download the:

-- Check out the Queensland Health campaign page for more information.
+- Check out the Queensland Government campaign page for more information.

 - Visit the ‘Stop the Rise’ website for more information about how you can practice safe sex and protect yourself from STIs.